 Once you start wearing your false teeth, you will soon be able to adapt and enjoy the same functions as those with natural teeth.
 It may take some time to adjust and get used to, but you will have no trouble chewing or speaking once you have adapted.

 Aftercare and Follow-Up Care

 - Keep your teeth strong and healthy by avoiding hard foods.
 Avoid chewing ice or hard foods like nuts and seeds if you have a porcelain crown.
-The pressure might cause the material to crack, leading to costly dental procedures, so chew on soft food like vegetables and fruits.
+The pressure might cause the material to crack, leading to costly dental procedures, so chew on soft foods like vegetables and fruits.

 - When you grind or clench your teeth at night, it can cause a lot of damage to the surrounding tooth structure and even lead to serious dental issues.
-The dentist may recommend a nightguard to protect against this and other damages from grinding or clenching one’s teeth while asleep.
+The dentist may recommend a nightguard to protect against this and other damage from grinding or clenching one’s teeth while asleep.

 - Use a soft-bristled brush to clean the artificial teeth and soak them in a denture cleaning solution overnight.
 Avoid using hot water because it causes the dentures to warp.
 Clean the dentures again in the morning before putting them back on.

 - Your dental service provider will schedule you for another appointment after six months or as directed.

 - If you experience pain, develop mouth sores, or feel any discomfort, contact your dentist immediately.